EVerest/everest-core/docs/source/project/governance/security.rst

 ==================

 Since the beginning of 2026 we are releasing versions of EVerest with a cadence of six months.
-The specifics of this release process are outlined in the :doc:`TODO Release Documentation </project/releases/release-and-versioning>`.
+The specifics of this release process are outlined in the :ref:`Release Documentation <project-release-and-versioning>`.

 Reporting a Vulnerability
 =========================